minermanNL/Portfolio/information.md

 *   Allows users to view and update their profile information.
 *   Displays user-specific data.
 *   Located in `src/app/dashboard/profile/page.tsx` and `src/components/dashboard/ProfileClient.tsx`.
-*   Fetches user information from the backend (likely Firestore via Firebase).
+*   Fetches user information from the backend (Supabase).
 *   Allows users to view and potentially update their profile details.

 ### Melody Library:

 *   Located in `src/app/dashboard/library/page.tsx` and `src/components/dashboard/MelodyList.tsx`.
-*   Displays a list of melodies, likely stored in Firestore.
+*   Displays a list of melodies, likely stored in a Supabase table.
 *   `MelodyCard.tsx` is probably used to display individual melodies.
-*   May include search and filtering capabilities (not explicitly shown but mentioned in the blueprint).
+*   May include search and filtering capabilities.
 *   Provides an organized view of generated and saved melodies.
 *   Allows users to easily find and access their musical creations.